roger2727/Comic-Book-API/README.md

 <!-- R1 Identification of the problem you are trying to solve by building this particular app. -->
 <!-- R2 Why is it a problem that needs solving? -->

 I own a lot of comic books, and I hate flicking through piles to see which ones I have because they get damaged, and it gets messy.
 Usually, by the time I have gone through the entire stack, I forget which one's I wanted to read.
-This process of deciding what to read can waste a lot of time, So if I had an app to store all my comic books and give me the option to pick a random comic book, it would save a lot of time and prevent my comics from getting damaged.
+This process of deciding what to read can waste a lot of time, So if I had an app to store all my comic books and give me the option to pick a random comic book, it would save a lot of time and prevent my comics from getting damaged. i want a place were i can store a review on a comic book and give it a rating to give me more information when browsing through.This will help me to keep track of the the comic books that i enjoyed reading the most.
 As a collector of comic books, I always wonder how many comics I own and how much all my comics are worth, so if I had an app to store all this information, it would help me keep track of my comic book investments.

 <br>
 <br>